The Competition

 Paper Round

 In the Paper Round, each team will be given 2 published scientific papers or excerpts to read through.
 These papers will involve current findings in biological fields of study.
-Each team will have 40 minutes to read through the papers and answer select questions designed to test comprehension, interpretation, and inference.
+Each team will have 50 minutes to read through the papers and answer select questions designed to test comprehension, interpretation, and inference.
 This round will be open internet, notes and most of all, friends!

 Wave Round

 In the Wave Round, team members answer questions one by one.
 The team must fully answer one question before they receive the next question.
 The added element of time pressure means teams must optimize time spent per question with number of questions answered to get the most points they can in this round.
+Questions will be given in order of increasing difficulty.
+Teams will have 30 minutes to answer as many of the 15 questions as possible.

 Topics